pandas-dev/pandas/doc/source/getting_started/comparison/comparison_with_spreadsheets.rst

 .. image:: ../../_static/spreadsheets/group-by.png

 The equivalent in pandas:
-We can use the `Group By <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html>`_ operation.
+We can use the `Group By operation <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html>`_ .
 For example -

 .. ipython:: python